tuva-health/docs/docs/knowledge/vbc-analytics/attribution.md

 ---
-id: member-attribution
+id: attribution
-title: "6.
-Member Attribution"
+title: "iv.
+Attribution"
 ---

 Provider attribution is the means of attributing individual patients to a provider, often times a primary care